 select column1 from table1 where column1<> ALL(select column1 from table2);

-Above example can also be written as:
+The above example can also be written as:

 select column1 from table1 where column1 NOT IN (select column1 from table2);